01-edu/public/subjects/isalpha/README.md

 ### Instructions

-Write a function that returns `true` if the `string` passed as the parameter contains alphanumerical characters; returns `false` otherwise.
+Write a function that returns `true` if the `string` passed as the parameter only contains alphanumerical characters or is empty, otherwise, and returns `false`.

 ### Expected function